SteelT0rment0r/T0rment0rRice/README.md

 ### My work

-My contribution to this project is primarily the **assembly, configuration, integration, modifications, package definitions, wallpaper selection, and The Fuking Installer**.
+My contribution to this project is primarily the **assembly, configuration, integration, modifications, package definitions, wallpaper selection, and The Installer**.

 The installer is intended to turn the collection of components into something that can be deployed with a single command.